aws/aws-jupyter-proxy/README.md

 ## Overview

-This server extension enables the usage of the [AWS JavaScript/TypeScript SDK](https://github.com/aws/aws-sdk-js) without having to export AWS credentials to the browser.
+This server extension enables the usage of the [AWS JavaScript/TypeScript SDK](https://github.com/aws/aws-sdk-js) to write Jupyter frontend extensions without having to export AWS credentials to the browser.

 A single `/awsproxy` endpoint is added on the Jupyter server which receives incoming requests from the browser, uses the credentials on the server to add [SigV4](https://docs.aws.amazon.com/general/latest/gr/signature-version-4.html) authentication to the request, and then proxies the request to the actual AWS service endpoint.